June 15, 2022 | 1 - 5 p.m. | Reception to follow

 Urban Green has long been the leading voice for electrification in New York City, most recently as an advocate for Local Law 154, NYC’s groundbreaking legislation that phases out fossil fuels in new construction.
 Our recent reports, Going Electric and Grid Ready, found that heat pumps save carbon even with today’s power supply and that we have ample headroom to electrify NYC’s buildings before major upgrades to the grid are necessary.
 But misinformation abounds.

 Urban Green has identified electrification roadblocks and proposed a range of solutions, but the path to 80x50 remains unclear.
 How do we continue to move forward?
-That’s what we’ll be addressing at our 2022 conference, Electri-fiction to Electrification: Overcoming Barriers.
-As public policies and market forces move toward decarbonization, it’s time to look at why progress on electrification has been slow.
-We’ll find out what barriers remain and how to overcome them by examining:
+That’s what we addressed at our 2022 conference, Electri-fiction to Electrification: Overcoming Barriers.
+As public policies and market forces move toward decarbonization, we looked at why progress on electrification has been slow.
+We found out what barriers remain and how to overcome them by examining: